Xealeph/Yiff.party-Image-Scraper/README.md

 Replace <b><i>firstLink</i></b>, <b><i>secondLink</i></b>, <b><i>...</b></i> with your own Links.<br>
 Note that every Link after the first one ist optional.

-There is also an additional script ('duplicate_remover.py'), which removes all files with the same md5-hash.
+There is also an additional script, which removes all files with the same md5-hash.
 ```
 python duplicate_remover.py
 ```